Volunteer Placement Program

 • Students are presented with a placement and choose if they would like to accept and go through with the placement.

-• Students commit to volunteering approximately three hours per week or 30 hours total during semester.
+• Students commit to volunteering approximately three hours per week or 30 hours total during the semester.
 Please note some placements may have unique requirements.
 Please review the student agreement for more information on the full expectations for participants.

 • After completion of the program, students choose to either continue volunteering or close the loop with their organization.

-• Student volunteers and nonprofit organizations agree to practice ongoing communication to navigate scheduling, cancellations and or adjustments to shifts, challenges and gaps in knowledge, and to answer questions throughout the program.
+• Student volunteers and nonprofit organizations agree to practice ongoing communication to navigate scheduling, cancellations and/or adjustments to shifts, challenges and gaps in knowledge, and to answer questions throughout the program.

 Application information and key dates